beefyfinance/beefy-blog/content/articles/win-50-000-nfts-and-merchandise-with-the-beefy-x-moonpot-christmas-new-year-s-giveaway.md

 +++
-date = 2021-12-06T11:00:00Z
+date = 2021-12-24T11:00:00Z
 draft = true
 header_image = "/uploads/partnership_vvs.png"
-short_description = "Get on board with Beefy Finance's most recently supported chain Cronos and Launchpool partner VVS" sub_header = "Beefy Finance gives you three opportunites to earn with your $BIFI, $VVS, and $CRO" title = "Win $50,000, NFTs, and merchandise with the Beefy x Moonpot Christmas & New Year’s Giveaway"
+short_description = "Celebrate Christmas with Beefy Finance and Moonpot with our Christmas giveaways" sub_header = "Win $50,000, NFTs, and merchandise this Christmas and New Year's" title = "Win $50,000, NFTs, and merchandise with the Beefy x Moonpot Christmas & New Year’s Giveaway"

 +++